silver84/Ethereum-community-toolset/gephi-visualisation.md

 I have selected and vested 122 projects in order to determine their reputation (what is a famous project?) according of standard criteria:

-- Does it have a long term historical reputation ?
+- Does it have a long-term historical reputation ?
 - Does it have a github accounts ?
 - Does it have other social media exposure (twitter reddit facebook youtube and so on) ?
 - How many people are signalling they support this project ?